ideas-um/FAST/JOSS-Paper/paper.md

 The iteration continues until converging on MTOW.

 Upon completion of the sizing process, the aircraft model is returned to the user as a Matlab `struct`, allowing for further analysis or integration into other studies.
-FAST also offers post-processing options, such as mission history visualization (i.e., information about the flight simulated, see Fig. \autoref{Fig:MissionHistory}.
-}) and geometric visualization of the sized aircraft (see Fig. \autoref{Fig:GeometryExample}).
+FAST also offers post-processing options, such as mission history visualization (i.e., information about the flight simulated, see Fig. \autoref{Fig:MissionHistory}) and geometric visualization of the sized aircraft (see Fig. \autoref{Fig:GeometryExample}).
 To visualize an aircraft concept, users may either prescribe their own aircraft geometry or use one that is shipped with FAST [@khailany2025aircraft].

 ![Example of a mission history \label{Fig:MissionHistory}](Figures/MissionHistoryLabeled.PNG){width = 80%}